 Inspired by the quiet dive bars and speakeasies of New York, Melbourne’s modern watering holes are so secluded that you really need to know what you’re looking for, or you’ll miss them entirely.

-Take one of the city’s quirkiest new cocktail bars – one that technically doesn’t even have a name.
+Take one of the city’s quirkiest cocktail bars – one that technically doesn’t even have a name.
 Search long enough and you might find this secret bar tucked away behind a simple pizza shop at Meyers Place.

 Pizza or cocktails?